jwplayer/jwplayer-ios-bestPracticeApps/README.md

 - The target named JWFairPlayDrm illustrates how to use our DRM implementation to play a FairPlay encrypted stream.

+- The target named JWVUDRMFairPlay illustrates how to use our VUDRMFairPlaySDK implementation to play a FairPlay encrypted stream.

 - The target named Voicer provides the code necessary to control the player's playback and casting with voice control using Siri.

 - The target named NativeControls provides the code necessary to use your own custom controls and manipulate the player playback even on full screen mode.